This article was updated by the writer to reflect new tax and financial information available as of March 2018.

 Freelance writers and all self-employed people need to save for their retirement.
 When you are employed by a company, usually there is a retirement plan such as a 401(k).
 Freelance writers don’t have this option and need to start their own retirement plan to ensure they have something accumulated for their golden years.
 Here are some retirement plan options for freelance writers to consider.

-In order to make a deductible contribution to a traditional IRA there is a phase out between adjusted gross income levels of $62,000 and $72,000 for single filers and $99,000 and $119,000 for those married filing jointly, if you are eligible for a retirement plan at work.
-Anyone can contribute to an IRA regardless of income, but the contributions may not be deductible.
+Anyone can contribute to a traditional IRA regardless of income, but the contributions may not be deductible.
 Regardless, contributions will grow tax-deferred until withdrawn.
-You must keep track of no-deductible contributions, as they will not be taxed upon withdrawal.
+You must keep track of non-deductible contributions, as they will not be taxed upon withdrawal.

-If you aren’t covered by a workplace retirement plan, there are no income limits restricting the amount that can be deducted.
-One related feature is the spousal IRA.
-This allows a spouse with little or no income to contribute to an IRA even if the other spouse is covered by a 401(k) or similar plan.
-Coverage by a workplace plan would also extend to a Solo 401(k), a SEP-IRA and others for the self-employed.
+If you and your spouse (if married) aren’t covered by a workplace retirement plan, there are no income limits restricting the amount that can be contributed on a pre-tax basis to a traditional IRA.
+Coverage by a workplace plan would include a Solo 401(k), a SEP-IRA and others for the self-employed who have these plans.

 A SEP-IRA is a type of IRA that works well for the self-employed.
 The contribution limits are higher.
 All contributions are considered to have been made by the business and not by the individual, as with a 401(K) or an IRA.
 In order to contribute to a SEP-IRA you must be a sole proprietor, a business owner, involved in a partnership or earn self-employment income by providing a service.

 The advantage of a SEP-IRA is that contribution limits are much higher, ranging from nothing to 25% of your annual compensation.
-The maximum contribution for 2017 is $54,000.
+The maximum contribution for 2018 increases to $55,000 for 2018 from $54,000 in 2017.
 You can skip contributions for any year you wish.

 Most major brokers and mutual fund companies offer SEP accounts, including Fidelity, Schwab, Vanguard and many others.
 You can invest the funds in your account in stocks, bonds, mutual funds, ETFs and a host of other investment vehicles.